Vic Crowe: Career

 In 1975, Crowe went to the United States to take part in the North American Soccer League, taking the manager's position with Portland Timbers.
-He brought a cast of English players with him, many of them young players from the Midlands area, and they proceeded to win the Western Division championship and advanced all the way to the NASL final, losing 2–0 to Tampa Bay Rowdies.
+He brought a cast of English players with him, many of them young players from the Midlands area, as well as former Wales international forward Brian Godfrey whom he appointed Timbers' captain.
+They proceeded to win the Western Division championship and advanced all the way to the NASL final, losing 2–0 to Tampa Bay Rowdies.
 In their two home playoff games, "The Lads" success forced the club to add temporary seating to accommodate their fans, and the team played before two crowds in excess of 30,000, totals unheard of in American soccer at the time.

 Crowe stayed in Portland through the 1976 season before returning to England.
 The Timbers beckoned again in 1980, however, and he returned for three more seasons in America before the Timbers club folded after the 1982 season.
 Although his later teams never captured the success of that first year, he left an indelible mark on soccer in the Pacific Northwest by introducing thousands of Portland area residents to the joys of the game.
 Today, Portland is a soccer hotbed.
 In 2001 the Timbers re-emerged as a member of the professional USL First Division, and in 2011 Portland moved into the highest tier of American soccer by joining Major League Soccer.
 The modern edition of the Timbers play in the same stadium where Crowe and his lads excelled that first year in 1975.